Merge multiple GitHub repositories to make multi-repo Workspaces

 To merge repositories together, you need to have write permissions to all repositories in GitHub you'd like to merge.

-When you have finished organizing your pipeline stages, click Merge to finish.
+When you have finished organizing your pipeline stages, click Complete Board Setup to finish.

 Important!
 Before merging Boards together, have a discussion with your team.